EventStore/documentation/docs/getting-started/quickstart/README.md

 title: Quickstart
 ---

-# EventStoreDB Quickstart
+# KurrentDB Quickstart

-This quickstart will guide you through getting started with EventStoreDB using GitHub Codespaces.
+This quickstart will guide you through getting started with KurrentDB using GitHub Codespaces.

 ::: info
 GitHub Codespaces provides an instant and preconfigured development environment in your browser for this quickstart.
 To learn more about Github Codespaces, [click here](https://github.com/features/codespaces).